ozagordi/DataSharingPolicy/index.md

 - information about the measured/reported variables (_e.g._ units)
 - whether and how measurements were summarised
-- information about the experimental desing (_e.g._ study design, instrument used, experimenter).
+- information about the experimental design (_e.g._ study design, instrument used, experimenter).

 #### This will be an invaluable resource for writing the paper later!